senna1128/senna1128.github.io/content/authors/sen-na/_index.md

 role: Postdoc in Statistics and ICSI

 bio: Sen Na is a postdoctoral scholar in the Statistics department and ICSI at UC Berkeley.
-His research interests broadly lie in the mathematical foundation of data science, including high-dimensional statistics, graphical models, semiparametric models, optimal control, and large-scale and stochastic nonlinear optimization.
-He is also interested in the applications of machine learning methods in biology, neuroscience, and engineering.
+His research interests broadly lie in the mathematical foundations of data science, with topics including high-dimensional statistics, graphical models, semiparametric models, optimal control, and large-scale and stochastic nonlinear optimization.
+He is also interested in applying machine learning methods in biology, neuroscience, and engineering.

 organizations:
   - name: University of California, Berkeley